askl56/ramverk/doc/configuration.md

 ```

 #### `view.cache`
 Template cache to be used.
 By default it uses `Tilt::Cache` that store compiled templates in memory.
-Cache objects must implement a `fetch(key, &block)` and `clear`.
+Cache objects must implement `fetch(key, &block)` and `clear`.

 ```ruby
 config.view.cache Tilt::Cache.new # (Default)